Warwickshire Specialist Anxiety Centre

 Anxiety is a normal, but unpleasant, part of life, and it can affect us all in different ways, and at different times.

-The reason you are not able to control anxiety, is that it is caused by the part of the brain that kicks off the fight and flight response without you even being aware.
+The reason you are not able to control anxiety, is that it is caused by processes within the brain that happen without you even being aware.
 It is all to do with the speed in which your brain operates.
 This is why most traditional therapy cannot help with anxiety.

 Most traditional therapy, such as Cognitive behavioural therapy (CBT) are just talking therapies.
 So if you went to a CBT therapist, for example, they would look to try and help you manage your anxiety.
-They are only working with the logical, rational part of the brain - the Prefrontal Cortex, but unfortunately that part of the brain is not where anxiety is formed.
-If you want to stop anxiety, you need to work with a completely different area within the brain, where the feelings of anxiety actually start from.
+They are only working with logic and reason - and the processes within the brain that make meaning, the Prefrontal Cortex.

 When we think about the brain and how it is structured anatomically, traditional therapy, such as CBT, is what we would term a 'top down' method, however anxiety requires a therapy that works 'bottom up' - and this is the way Sarah works.